 - use less energy—install energy meters on locomotives, help train drivers optimize their driving technique, and motivate employees to save energy through a dedicated platform

-- make operations greener and less carbon-intensive—install solar panels on SNCF sites, operate hybrid TERs, use biofuels and roll out hydrogen-powered trains
+- make operations less carbon-intensive—install solar panels on SNCF sites, operate hybrid TERs, use biofuels and develop hydrogen and battery-powered trains

 - advocate for clean mobility—promote rail travel by reminding everyone that trains are France’s greenest transport option, accounting for only 0.4% of the industry’s greenhouse gas emissions